arlobelshee/arlobelshee.github.io/README.md

 ### How to: describing a problem using an issue

-Everything* starts with a problem statement.
+Everything<sup>(1)</sup> starts with a problem statement.
 If you have an idea, we first need to know the problem you are trying to solve.
 If you are raising an issue for someone else to solve, we need to know the problem.
 In either case please start by stating the problem.

 We describe all problems in the list of open issues.
 This applies to website bugs, unclear writing, problems with the methodology, or open problems that you are finding when trying to apply the method in the real world.
 Everything is fair game.

 When describing a problem, please be complete.
 If possible, give examples.
 You are trying to spur a conversation, so give people something meaty to chew on.

-> \* Don't bother using issues for trivial changes.
+> (1) Don't bother using issues for trivial changes.
 If you see a typo, just fork and send us a pull request.
 No need for big process and discussion around a trivial change.
 Use issues when you want the community to discuss the problem and come up with a good answer.

 ### How to: forking, branching, and writing